kdubovikov/blog/_posts/2020-07-27-async-unicorns-love-rust.md

 As you can see, the event loop operates by observing events and executing tasks.
 A task can be thought of as an abstraction over a block of code.
 The event loop works by observing I/O events from the operating system and executing tasks that read or write data.

 This model introduces a significant drawback compared to the traditional approach: the event loop runs in a single thread.
 This means that if our tasks contain anything but I/O operations their execution will block the entire event loop.
 That leads to a conclusion: if your application uses a lot of I/O requests, it will get a big performance boost from using the event loop approach.
 However, if it is CPU-heavy and uses lots of computational resources, it will block the event loop too much for it to provide any benefit.
-Modern asynchronous libraries provide a way to fight this by providing additional thread pool which can be used to execute blocking tasks without stopping the event loop.
+Modern asynchronous libraries provide a way to fight this by providing an additional thread pool which can be used to execute blocking tasks without stopping the event loop.

 Another important part of the solution is the asynchronous programming paradigm.
 Modern programming languages simplify working with asynchronous code by providing special syntax constructs.
 For example, Rust allows us to define `async` closures and functions.